Hooded Eyelids

 Ageing

-As we get older, our skin loses its firmness and elasticity, causing the muscles around our eyes to stretch and lead to excess skin folding down from the brow bone to the lash line, making our eyes appear smaller and more tired.
+As we get older, our skin loses its firmness and elasticity, causing the muscles around our eyes to stretch and lead to excess skin folding down from the brow bone to the lash line.

 Lifestyle Factors

 Certain habits, like smoking, excessive sun exposure, and a poor diet, can accelerate the ageing process and worsen hooded eyelids.
-Rubbing or irritating the delicate skin around our eyes can also contribute to this condition.
+Rubbing or irritating the delicate skin can also contribute.

 Ethnicity